On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-Nevertheless, even though these solutions hardly vanish on spacetime, it can be proved that they decay pretty fast at space and time infinities, as one could expect.
+Nevertheless, it can be proved that these solutions decay to zero at space and time infinities, as one could expect.
 In order to see this, consider the Dirac operator $\cD:=i\slashed{\partial}-m$ defined in (\ref{solutiondirac}) and fix any element $f\in \ker\cD$.
-Using the identity $\slashed{\partial}^2=\square$\footnote{The symbol $\square$ denotes the Laplacian operator $\partial_\mu\partial^\mu$}, wee that the components of $f$ satisfy the Klein-Gordon equation:
+Using the identity $\slashed{\partial}^2=\square$\footnote{The symbol $\square$ denotes the Laplacian operator $\partial_\mu\partial^\mu$}, we see that the components of $f$ satisfy the Klein-Gordon equation: